Sanglorian/orcus/Orcus Advanced Options - current.md

 **Medium natural humanoid (goblinoid)**

+Hobgoblins are bright-skinned (often red or blue) humanoids with pointed ears and heavy brows.
+They are known for their discipline, honor and rigid hierarchical societies.

 ### Hobgoblin Traits

 **Ability Score Increases:** Pick two of +2 Strength, +2 Constitution and +2 Dexterity.